minoralisonr/Portfolio/README.md

 ﻿# Project1
 Welcome to my Portfolio!
 This is my first project as a Software Engineering Fellow at Headstarter AI.
-Feel free to connect with me!
+Feel free to connect with me! 👩🏾‍💻
-# portfolio